mnitin73/awesome-mda/README.md

 # awesome-mda
-A curated list of awesome Maritime Data Analysis resources
+A curated list of awesome research papers, software and resources in the field of Maritime Domain Awareness.